open2c/pairtools/README.md

 format defined by the [4D Nucleome Consortium](https://www.4dnucleome.org/).
 All pairtools properly manage file headers and keep track of the data processing history.

+Additionally, `pairtools` define the .pairsam format, an extension of .pairs that includes the SAM alignments of a sequenced Hi-C molecule. .pairsam complies with the .pairs format, and can be processed by any tool that operates on .pairs files.

 ## Installation